deprecated-packages/symplify/packages/easy-testing/README.md

 echo 'just this content';
 ```

 The code is separated by `-----`.
-Top half of the file is input, the 2nd half is excpeted output.
+Top half of the file is input, the 2nd half is expected output.

 It is common to organize test fixture in the test directory: